What Were Triceratops Horns Made Of

 • Bone Core: The foundation of each horn was a bony core, an extension of the skull itself.
 This core provided the basic shape and structural support for the horn.
 Paleontologists have studied these bony cores extensively, noting their size, shape, and orientation to understand the variation among different Triceratops species and even between individuals.

 • Keratin Sheath: Covering the bony core was a layer of keratin, the same protein that makes up our fingernails and hair, as well as the horns of many modern animals.
 This keratin sheath would have been significantly thicker than our fingernails, forming a tough, protective outer layer for the horn.
 Unfortunately, keratin rarely fossilizes, so direct evidence of the keratin sheath is scarce.
-However, scientists infer its presence based on the structure of the bony core and comparisons with the horns of extant animals.
+On the flip side, scientists infer its presence based on the structure of the bony core and comparisons with the horns of extant animals.

 • Vascularization and Other Tissues: It's also likely that the horns contained a network of blood vessels and other soft tissues within the bony core and possibly extending into the keratin sheath.
 This vascularization would have supplied nutrients to the growing horn and may have also played a role in thermoregulation.
 The presence and arrangement of these tissues are still a subject of research and debate.